 \subsubsection{\textbf{Evaluation Metrics}}

-In this paper, aligning with previous DFSTC models \cite{xia-etal-2021-incremental, meng2020text}, we use classification accuracy as the main evaluation metric.
-Given that LLMs can generate arbitrary outputs that may not precisely match the provided labels, we consider a classification correct only if the LLM's output exactly matches the ground-truth label name or label number, if the model cannot give out a class within the provided target label set, we denote this classification as a hallucination.
-We further provide the macro recall score and the hallucination rate on the most complicated and imbalanced test dataset WOS in \autoref{tab:exp_precision_f1} in Appendix.
+In this paper, aligning with previous DFSTC models \cite{xia-etal-2021-incremental, meng2020text}, we use classification accuracy as the evaluation metric.
+Given that LLMs can generate arbitrary outputs that may not precisely match the provided labels, we consider a classification correct only if the LLM's output exactly matches the ground-truth label name or label number.